 And here’s to the future of Once Upon a Time.
 May you keep making the fairy tale world a more feminist place, even without our blonde Savior.

-If you haven’t watched Once Upon a Time, all six seasons are available to stream on Netflix.
-Season 7 premieres Friday, October 6.
+If you haven’t watched Once Upon a Time, the first six seasons are available to stream on Netflix.
 And don’t forget to play our OUAT drinking game!